DibyajyotiMishra/Made-In-ReactNative/README.md

 # Made-In-ReactNative

-Fancy UI for mobile apps: Mde In React Native
+Fancy UI for mobile apps: Made In React Native